papilovesyou/Add-djm34-SGminer-X11Mod-Miner-To-BAMT-14-6-AMD/README.md

 Add-DJM34's-SGminer-X11Mod-Miner-To-BAMT
 ========================

-This is script will install an optimised x11 algorithm miner, developed by djm34, within BAMT 1.6.2
+This is script will install an optimised x11 algorithm miner, developed by djm34, within BAMT 1.6.2 for use with AMD 14.6 Drivers

 #Minable Coins